 This risk assessment covers the Knights, Feasts and Garderobes Discovery Visit from when the group meets the facilitator, to the time when the session ends.
 It does not cover the walk from the coach/car park to the site or any aspect of your visit outside of the Discovery Visit.
-This information can be found in the Hazard Information on our Schools page.
+This information can be found in the Hazard Information on our schools page.
+School Visits to Dover Castle | English Heritage

 Hazard Who is at risk?
-Control measures Risk after controls $C \times L = R$ Moving vehicles around site.
+Control measures Risk after controls C x L = R Moving vehicles on the site.
 Leaders, students, EH facilitators, EH staff & EH volunteers Teachers to warn students of risk, facilitators to warn students of risk.
 Facilitators will have received training to identify risks and inform education groups of potential hazards.
 Leaders and facilitators to monitor constantly throughout session.
-3 I 3 Tripping over bags and coats.
+3 1 3 Tripping over bags and coats.
 Leaders, students, EH facilitators, EH staff & EH volunteers Ensure all bags and coats are put in the bag drop before the session or kept with participants throughout.
-I 2 2 Tripping on paths, steps and uneven ground.
-Leaders, students, EH facilitators, EH staff & EH volunteers Verbally draw attention to risks.
+1 2 2 Tripping on paths, steps and uneven ground.
+Leaders, students, EH facilitators, EH staff & EH volunteers Facilitators to verbally draw attention to risks.
 Students will be asked not to run and to be careful when moving across the site at all times.
 Facilitators will have received training to identify risks and inform education groups of potential hazards.
 2 2 4 Trying on costumes and handling objects.
 Leaders, students, EH facilitators, EH staff & EH volunteers Students will dress with the assistance of a leader and are given clear guidelines for handling items.
 Students must not handle objects until given express permission to do so.
 Group leaders must manage student activity and behaviour at all times.
 Objects are checked before the workshop.
-Objects must be laid I I I out on a suitable surface and returned to safe storage after use.
+Objects must be laid out on a suitable surface and returned to safe storage after use.
+1 1 1

 Slip hazard from wet weather.
 Risk to getting cold and or hot from extreme or inclement weather.
 Leaders, students, EH facilitators, EH staff & EH volunteers All parties to check the weather prior to arriving and to come dressed for the weather.
 Waterproof shoes and a warm rain jacket and/or sun hat and sunscreen.
 Facilitators will have received training to identify risks and inform education groups of potential hazards.
 1 2 2 Students getting lost/separated from the group.
 Students Appropriate supervision ratios are required at all times.
 Accompanying adults will be spread among the students, at least one leader to be at the rear of the group.
 There are clear site procedures in place for missing children.
-3 I 3 Members of the public become involved in the session.
+3 1 3 Members of the public become involved in the session.
 Leaders, students, EH Facilitators, EH staff and EH volunteers Vigilance by group leaders, members of the public acting inappropriately will be asked to move away from the group.
 3 2 6